vmagnin/gtkzero_fpm/README.md

 # Using gtk-fortran as a fpm dependency

 We demonstrate how the Fortran Package Manager [fpm](https://fpm.fortran-lang.org/) can be used to build and run a gtk-fortran program, using gtk-fortran as a fpm dependency.
-The present `gtkzero_fpm` example is based on the GTK 4 [`gtkzeo_gapp` example](https://github.com/vmagnin/gtk-fortran/blob/gtk4/examples/gtkzero_gapp.f90) and just opens an empty GTK window.
+The present `gtkzero_fpm` example is based on the GTK 4 [`gtkzero_gapp` example](https://github.com/vmagnin/gtk-fortran/blob/gtk4/examples/gtkzero_gapp.f90) and just opens an empty GTK window.

 ## Requirements